-The following table sets forth contributions, earnings and year-end balances for 2015, with respect to non-qualified deferred compensation plans for the NEOs.
+The "Non-Qualified Deferred Compensation" table below sets forth Company contribution credits, earnings and year-end balances for 2016, with respect to non-qualified deferred compensation plans for the NEOs.

-DENTSPLY Supplemental Savings Plan
+DENTSPLY SIRONA Supplemental Savings Plan

-Effective January 1, 2008, the Board adopted the DENTSPLY Supplemental Savings Plan (DSSP).
-The purpose of the DSSP is to provide select members of the management of the Company, including all of the U.S. based NEOs, an opportunity to defer up to 50% of their base salary and 100% of their earned bonuses.
-Deferred amounts are general obligations of the Company and participant's accounts are unfunded.
-Participants are able to elect to have their deferred compensation (other than individual salary deferrals by NEOs to Company stock) tracked relative to investment options that mirror the investment options under the Company's 401(k), including Company stock.
+Effective January 1, 2008 and amended on March 18, 2016, the Board adopted the DSSSP.
+The purpose of the DSSSP is to provide select members of the management of the Company, including the NEOs, an opportunity to defer up to 50% of their base salary and 100% of their earned bonuses.
+Deferred amounts are general obligations of the Company and participants' accounts are unfunded.
+Participants are able to elect to have their deferred compensation tracked relative to investment options that mirror the investment options under the Company's 401(k) Plan, including Company stock.
+Executive officers may not defer into Company stock because of implications under Section 16 of the Exchange Act.

 Participation is restricted to a select group of management employees, as determined annually by the Company.
 The Company maintains a listing of the eligible employees.
-Participation in the DSSP is voluntary and participants must elect to enroll each year they are eligible to participate.
+Participation in the DSSSP is voluntary and participants must elect to enroll each year they are eligible to participate.

-DSSP payments are made in accordance with participant or employer election, at a specified time, termination for any reason, an unforeseeable emergency, disability or death.
-Retirement does not apply for purposes of the DSSP.
-All payments will be distributed in the form of cash at the time of distribution.
+DSSSP payments are made in accordance with participant or employer election, at a specified time, upon termination of employment for any reason, an unforeseeable emergency, disability or death.
+Retirement does not apply for purposes of the DSSSP.
+All DSSSP account balances will be distributed in the form of cash at the time of distribution.

-All distributions under the DSSP are based upon the amount credited to a participant's account as of the last business day of the month immediately preceding the date of the distribution.
+All distributions under the DSSSP are based upon the amount credited to a participant's account as of the last business day of the month immediately preceding the date of the distribution.
 The amount of installments payable to a participant electing distribution through installments is determined by dividing the aggregate balance of the participant's account by the remaining number of installments, including the current installment to be paid.
 It is understood that administrative or legal requirements may lead to a delay between such valuation date and the date of distribution.

-The following table sets forth contributions, earnings and year-end balances for 2015, with respect to non-qualified deferred compensation plans for the NEOs.
+The following table sets forth participant-elected deferral amounts, earnings and year-end balances for 2016, with respect to non-qualified deferred compensation plans for the NEOs.